dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ![](images/usb-pci-card.jpeg)

 Your motherboard has a limited number of USB devices and limited amount of USB bandwidth it can support.
 Each USB controller chip can support 127 USB devices- but note that a single physical device often consumes multiple virtual device slots!

-Flight simulator devices can push past these limits, especially when using some of the more advanced head trackers/webcams, VR headsets, and USB displays.
+Flight simulator devices can push past these device and bandwidth limits, especially when using some of the more advanced head trackers/webcams, VR headsets, and USB displays.
 If you notice these devices having issues, you may need additional USB controller chips.

 Some motherboards have a separate USB controller for the front and rear I/O, which may extend this limit.
-Other motherboards may have multiple controllers for the rear I/O. consult your motherboard manual to determine which physical ports correspond to which controllers.
+Other motherboards may have multiple controllers for the rear I/O. Consult your motherboard manual to determine which physical ports correspond to which controllers.

-You can also add a USB PCIe expansion card to your system and moving some devices to the expansion card.
-My friend and I have tested a few of the cheaper and lower end PCIe cards and found them lacking.
+You can add a USB PCIe expansion card to your system and move some devices to the expansion card.
+We have tested a few of the cheaper and lower end PCIe cards and found them lacking.
 The very cheapest cards do not actually contain a dedicated controller chip and are simply internal hubs.
 With other cheap cards we encountered issues such as:

 - Cards failing after a few weeks of driving a VR headset
 - Driver incompatibilies